 Previous versions of this resource:

-From January 2018 - Advance payments of up to 100 per cent of notional entitlement will be available.
+From January 2018 - Advance payments of up to 100 per cent of estimated entitlement will be available within 5 days of applying.
 There will also be a 12 month repayment period.

 From February 2018 - The seven waiting days at the start of Universal Credit claims is to be abolished meaning claimants will have to wait 5 instead of 6 weeks for their first payment.

 From April 2018 - The housing costs associated with stays in temporary accommodation are to be paid through Housing Benefit even if you are claiming Universal Credit.
 As these costs are often for short periods the Universal Credit system is not best suited to handle these.

 From April 2018 - For those transferring from Housing Benefit to Universal Credit, Housing Benefit payments will be allowed to continue for an extra 2 weeks after the start of the Universal Credit claim.
 This is an attempt to reduce the threat of eviction caused by delays in housing cost payments at the start of a new Universal Credit claim.

 From February 2019 - Families with 3 or more children can make new claims for Universal Credit, before this time new claims are not accepted from this group.
 This was expected to happen towards the end of 2018 but has been pushed back.